rackerlabs/otter/doc/standards.rst

 -------------------
 Integration Testing
 -------------------

-(work in progress)
+#.
+Some limited integration-y tests exist in ``otter.test.unitgration``, but these may be removed.

-#. integration tests on dev machine - would be nice to limit number of real services that need to be
+#. `cloudcafe tests <https://github.com/rackerlabs/autoscale_cloudcafe>`_ for autoscale can currently
-   run at once
+   be run from the dev VM.
+It currently does not attempt to scale up, but eventually it would be nice to limit the services that ene to be spun up.

-#. mocking other rackspace REST services (http://sourceforge.net/p/soaprest-mocker/wiki/Home/,
+#.
+TBD: mocking other rackspace REST services (http://sourceforge.net/p/soaprest-mocker/wiki/Home/,
    http://fog.io/#.6.0/compute/, or we can write our own)

 =======